Why is US B2B PR so difficult?

 Is what you say you do what people think you do?

-The key consideration here is that in order to develop an accurate representation of your company’s technology or services, you must first get the right feedback from customers, independent influencers and your employees.
+To develop an accurate representation of your company’s technology or services, you must first get the correct feedback from customers, independent influencers, and your employees.

-To do this properly, you need to have a well-defined process in place to ask the right people the right questions, store the answers and provide easy access to anyone developing marketing strategies.
+You need a well-defined process for asking the right people the right questions, storing the answers, and providing easy access to anyone developing marketing strategies.

-When approaching customers for feedback, you need to try and get them to do so based on a full understanding of the key competitive options available.
+When approaching customers for feedback, you need to get them to do so based on a full understanding of the key competitive options available.
 You need to understand why they bought from you but might not do so again, or what their biggest frustrations are with vendors in your sector(s).
-Finally, you must understand where they look for information and how they make purchase decisions as this can help you direct resources to the most appropriate channels.
+Finally, you must understand where they look for information and how they make purchase decisions.
+This can help you direct resources to the most appropriate channels.

-The feedback from your employees should be consistent across the various teams.
-There is nothing worse than having the sales and marketing teams disagree on the best action to take to generate leads or because of internal feuds.
+Your employees’ feedback should be consistent across the various teams.
+There is little worse than having the sales and marketing teams disagree on the best action to take to generate leads, or because of internal feuds.

-Finally, all this feedback needs to be independently analysed or verified.
-This is where analysts are important.
+All this feedback needs to be independently analysed or verified.
+This is where analysts are essential.
 They should be used to sanity check feedback and company-led competitor research.
 They will compare it with opinions they get from end-users or your competitors.
-Based on this, they can advise you on how to use the feedback to change your product or service strategies.
+Based on this, they can advise you on using the feedback to change your product or service strategies.

 Are you talking to the right people?